fastlane/fastlane/README.md

 - [`deliver`](https://github.com/KrauseFx/deliver): Upload screenshots, metadata and your app to the App Store using a single command
 - [`frameit`](https://github.com/KrauseFx/frameit): Quickly put your screenshots into the right device frames
 - [`PEM`](https://github.com/KrauseFx/pem): Automatically generate and renew your push notification profiles
-- [`sigh`](https://github.com/KrauseFx/sigh): Because you would rather spend your time building stuff than fighting provisioning.
+- [`sigh`](https://github.com/KrauseFx/sigh): Because you would rather spend your time building stuff than fighting provisioning

 ## Run in Continuous Integration
 If you want to run `snapshot` on your `Jenkins` machine (or any other CI-system), you might run into an `authorization` popup coming up.